alexanderrich/exploration_consumption/doc/journal/paper.md

 choosing a new spinner carried immediate risk, but could carry long-term benefits by improving the current spinner from its initial value.

-The experiment's two conditions differed in what occured after the participant spun the spinner.
+The experiment's two conditions differed in what occurred after the participant spun the spinner.
 In the immediate condition, the machine ran immediately after the choice was made and affected the next work period, as shown in Figure {@fig:exp1machinemap}a.
 It then "cooled off" for the following five periods, as choices were made with the other five machines.
 In the delayed condition,